MorganMureithi/Sales-Report-on-Maven-Coffee-Brand/README.md

 # Maven-Coffee-Sales-Dashboard
 **Project Brief**:

-This is a guided project that I worked on,where I assumed the role of a **Sales/Perfomance Analyst** in **Maven Roasters**-a chain of coffee stores accross its three branhes.
+This is a project that I worked on,where I assumed the role of a **Sales/Perfomance Analyst** in **Maven Roasters**-a chain of coffee stores accross its three branhes.
 The sole task of this project was to transform the data into a dynamic dashboard that the franchise owner of Maven Roasters can use to identify patterns,trends and opportunities in the business.

 **Project Introduction**: